-Where monitoring of airborne contaminants is used to estimate a person's exposure, the monitoring must be conducted in the breathing zone of the person, ie. via "personal monitoring".
-If a respirator is worn, air monitoring samples should be taken outside the respirator.
-Breathing zone samples are usually obtained by fastening a sampling device to a shirt or jacket lapel of the worker.
+Where monitoring of airborne contaminants is used to estimate a worker's exposure compared to the exposure standard, the monitoring must be conducted in the breathing zone of the person, also known as 'personal monitoring'.
+If respiratory protective equipment (RPE) must be worn, air monitoring samples should be taken outside the RPE.
+Breathing zone samples are usually obtained by fastening a sampling device, like a special meter or collection tubes to a shirt or jacket lapel.
+Air sampling often involves drawing air through a device and a sampling pump may also be required to be worn.